Frequently Asked Questions

 The lodge is fully furnished with bunk beds (2-6 people per room, three rooms), television with satellite and VCR/DVD, microwave, refrigerator, coffeemaker, washer/dryer, stove/oven, cooking utensils, dishware, charcoal grill, central heat and air, and, yes, even hot water!

 What happens if I miss or wound an animal?

 Unfortunately a wounded animal is a dead animal.
 Very seldom do we lose a wounded animal, however, if that occurs, the odds of that animal living are very slim.
 Therefore, if blood is drawn, the animal is considered dead regardless of a successful recovery.
 Our guides monitor shots fired during the hunt and will ask for an accounting of those shots after each group is picked up from the field.

 Can I bring my ATV?

 No. There is no reason for you to bring your ATV.
 You will be transported to and from the hunting area.

 What do we do when we're not hunting?

 There are other activities available on the Chain Ranch.
 The rifle/pistol range is free for your use during your stay.
-For additional fees, fishing, upland bird preserve hunts, predator hunting, prairie dog shooting, and off-road adventures can be arranged.
+For additional fees, fishing, upland bird preserve hunts, predator hunting and off-road adventures can be arranged.

 What is the average shot distance?